ethsana/sana-docs/docs/access-the-sana/pinning.md

 ## Global Pinning

-[Local pinning](/docs/access-the-swarm/pinning#local-pinning) ensures that your own node does not delete uploaded files.
+[Local pinning](/docs/access-the-sana/pinning#local-pinning) ensures that your own node does not delete uploaded files.
 But other nodes that store your chunks (because they fall within their *neighbourhood of responsibility*) may have deleted content that has not been accessed recently to make room for new chunks.

 :::info
 For more info on how chunks are distributed, persisted and stored within the network, read
-<a href="/the-book-of-swarm.pdf" target="_blank" rel="noopener noreferrer">The Book of Swarm</a> .
+<a href="/the-book-of-sana.pdf" target="_blank" rel="noopener noreferrer">The Book of Sana</a> .
 :::

-To keep this content alive, your Bee node can be configured to refresh this content when it is requested by other nodes in the network, using **global pinning**.
+To keep this content alive, your Ant node can be configured to refresh this content when it is requested by other nodes in the network, using **global pinning**.

 First, we must start up our node with the `global-pinning-enable` flag set.